TunesViewer is a small, easy to use program to access iTunes-University

 Linux: Tunesviewer works well even on older computers, but you must have pygtk >= 2.16 and lxml available.
 This shouldn’t be a problem for recent versions of Ubuntu, Fedora etc, these requirements should install automatically.

-- Download the install package: (.deb installer for Ubuntu/Debian based operating systems, .rpm installer for Fedora/Red Hat based operating systems, .apk for Android.)
+- Download the install package: (New .deb installer for Ubuntu/Debian based operating systems now compatible with Ubuntu 15.04+ (This is newer than the version in Ubuntu/debian repository), .rpm installer for Fedora/Red Hat based operating systems.)

 - Open the package and it should install.
 After installing, you should see TunesViewer on your Applications – Internet menu.

 Older versions may be found here.
 Please do not link directly to the tunesviewer-VERSION.apk or tunesviewer-VERSION.deb files.
-Instead, link to the sourceforge project page or this main-page, which lists the current latest version.
+Instead, link to the sourceforge project page or this main-page, which lists the current latest version and installation instructions..